mblanco77/azure-docs/articles/private-link/private-endpoint-dns-scenarios.md

 ## 3. On-Prem forward to Azure

-This Scenario corresponds to an on-premise network that has its internal dns solution (10.0.0.254) that forwards dns traffic via a conditional forwarder for the general zone database.windows.net and chains up the dns resolution to the custom dns (10.5.0.254) deployed in Azure.
+This scenario corresponds to an on-premise network that has its internal dns solution (10.0.0.254) that forwards dns traffic via a conditional forwarder for the general zone database.windows.net and chains up the dns resolution to the custom dns (10.5.0.254) deployed in Azure.

 ![On-prem forward to azure](media/private-endpoint-dns-scenarios/onpremdns-forward-to-azure.png)